MrOkiDoki/UnityCompass/README.md

 # UnityCompass

-Drag drop the Compass prefab inside your canvas.
-Change the 'Bearing' value on the compass.
+Drag drop the Compass prefab inside your canvas.\n Change the 'Bearing' variable on the compass instance (you draged droped) while game is running.